yoctoproject/poky/documentation/ref-manual/ref-terms.rst

       It is worth noting that the term "package" can, in general, have subtle meanings.
-For example, the packages referred to in the "`Required Packages for the Build
+For example, the packages referred to in the ":ref:`ref-manual/ref-system-requirements:required packages for the build host`"
-      Host <#required-packages-for-the-build-host>`__" section are compiled
-      binaries that, when installed, add functionality to your Linux distribution.
+      section are compiled binaries that, when installed, add functionality to your Linux distribution.

       Another point worth noting is that historically within the Yocto Project, recipes were referred to as packages - thus, the existence